-Rolls Royce has reported its test programs for the upcoming Spectre Coupe, concluding winter testing less than 55km away from the Arctic Circle in a specialist facility in Arjeplog, Sweden.
-The Spectre's mechanisms have been subjected to temperatures as extreme as -40C.
+Rolls Royce has reported its test programs for their upcoming EV project - the Spectre Coupé, concluding winter testing less than 55km away from the Arctic Circle in a specialist facility in Arjeplog, Sweden.

-Reports from Rolls Royce state this model is the manufacturer’s most digitally-connected vehicle, with nearly 5 miles of wire cabling inside the car.
-Mihiar Ayoubi, Director of Engineering, Rolls-Royce explained: “The departure from internal combustion engines allows us to significantly increase the processing power of our individual components and create a ‘Decentralised Intelligence’.
+Reports from Rolls Royce state the project for this ev model includes a cardinal digitally-connected experience, with nearly 5 miles of wire cabling inside the car.
+Mihiar Ayoubi, Director of Engineering, Rolls-Royce said: “The departure from internal combustion engines allows us to significantly increase the processing power of our individual components and create a ‘Decentralised Intelligence’.
 We refer to this unprecedented era, where we benefit from a multi-control, multi-channel and highly interconnected electronic and electric powertrain architecture, as ‘Rolls-Royce 3.0’.”

 Beyond the digital components, the Spectre is expected to be a sleek, two-door grand tourer with a typical long bonnet and muscular proportions; and the oversized bonnet suggests there would be room for the twin-turbo 6.75-litre V12 that features in all other models based on this platform.
 Although the Spectre prototype sits on 22-inch wheels due to its winter tyres, Rolls Royce reported the all-season configuration is expected to feature 23s, the largest wheel diameters on a coupé since the 1926 Bugatti Royale.